 Issues relating to payment

 Exporting also raises many issues relating to payment procedures and payment lead times.
-These can be more complicated when you are exporting and should be a part of your cash flow plans.
+These can be more complicated when you are exporting and it should be a part of your cash flow plans.

 Consider these questions: